kubernetes-sigs/cluster-api/docs/proposals/20260706-independent-worker-topology-versions.md

 - Existing behavior preserved when no MD/MP versions are set (control plane + workers roll to the desired version).
+- Setting an MD/MP version for the first time (equal to the control plane version) is a no-op: it makes the group independent without triggering a rollout.
-- Setting a worker-group version for the first time triggers a rolling upgrade of only that group; other groups and the control plane keep operating normally.
+- Raising the version of an already-pinned MD/MP triggers a rolling upgrade of only that group;
+  other groups and the control plane keep operating normally.
 - Cluster-level version upgrade on a cluster that has pinned MD/MPs: skew validated against every MD/MP; pinned MD/MPs are skipped, cluster-managed MD/MPs upgrade.
 - Skew validation blocks any transition that would exceed the policy at any point (validating